Our Leadership Team

 Education: BA, Princeton University; JD, Harvard Law School.

-ESC Involvement: Elected to the Board April 2021.
-ESC Consultant since December 2021.
+ESC Involvement: Board Member since April 2021, consultant since December 2021

 Career Highlights: Prior to joining the Boston University School of Law in 2019, Toni was the founding director of the Senior Fellows Program at the Conservation Law Foundation (CLF).
 During an earlier stint as a CLF staff attorney, Toni worked on a wide range of issues, from transportation policy and stormwater management to renewable energy and regional climate action.
 She has also served as executive director of Massachusetts Appleseed Center for Law & Justice, and as a litigation associate at Ropes & Gray.